-Overfishing—catching fish faster than they can reproduce—is an urgent and devastating issue, and is one of the biggest threats to ocean ecosystems.
-Today, 90 percent of the world's fisheries are either fully exploited, overexploited or have collapsed.
-The global fishing fleet is operating at 2.5 times the sustainable level—there are simply too many boats chasing a dwindling number of fish.
+Overfishing—catching fish faster than they can reproduce—is an urgent issue and is one of the biggest threats to ocean ecosystems.
+Today, 90 percent of the world's fisheries are either fully exploited, over-exploited or have collapsed.

 Large Fish Are the First to Go

-Fish that are large in size, live a long time and are slow to reproduce, are among the most vulnerable to overfishing.
+Fish that are large in size, live a long time and are slow to reproduce are among the most vulnerable to overfishing.
 Unfortunately, this includes some of our favorite seafood.
-For instance, of the 307 shark species assessed by the International Union for Conservation of Nature, 50 are listed as vulnerable, endangered or critically endangered.
-Several species of rockfish—a group of Northeast Pacific fish also known as snapper that can live to be over 100 years old—were severely depleted by years of overfishing.
+For instance, of the 465 shark species assessed by the International Union for Conservation of Nature, 74 are listed as vulnerable, endangered or critically endangered.
+Several species of rockfish—a group of Northeast Pacific fish also known as snapper that can live to be over 100 years old, were severely depleted by years of overfishing.
 Despite new and effective fishing restrictions, it will be decades before these long-lived fish recover.

 Fishing Down the Food Web

 When one kind of fish is no longer plentiful, fishermen may move on to new species.
 Scientists have documented a gradual transition in fisheries landings over the last few decades from high-level predators such as tuna and cod, to species lower in the food web, like crabs, sardines and squid—a phenomenon known as "fishing down the food web."
 Since these lower-level species are often important prey for other fish, as well as seabirds and marine mammals, their removal impacts species throughout the ecosystem.